poeticninja/hapi-ninja/README.md

 By having the front-end folder and server side folder be specific, it provides for better consistency when changing projects.
 This way when you change from a full front-end app (Phonegap), to a front-end and server side app you get to keep the same folder structure.
 Allowing for better consistency with your stack, projects, and tools.

+## Community Projects

+Projects that use hapi-ninja as a base.

+- [Hapi Dash](https://github.com/smaxwellstewart/hapi-dash) - Boilerplate Hapi Web and API Server Example, with frontend dashboard.

 ## Contributers

 [Saul Maddox](https://github.com/poeticninja),